ILIAS-eLearning/ILIAS/Modules/Survey/README.md

 * **User**: (`svy_invitation.user_id`)
 * **Survey**: (`svy_invitation.survey_id`)

-## Competences
+## Results

 ### Business Rules

-Results screen lists all profiles of the user.
+- **Competences**: Results screen lists all profiles of the user.
 If other competences are used an additional dropdown "All competences of survey".
+- **Print View**: The print process uses a modal to select available options, see https://docu.ilias.de/goto_docu_wiki_wpage_6994_1357.html